 Is there any better way to end a trek than at the beach?
 We don’t think so!
 It’s especially true in Sydney, where idling away an afternoon on a beach is one of the top things to do in the city.

 Craft Beer in Sydney

-In the evening, discover the burgeoning craft beer scene in Sydney’s Inner West suburb of Marrickville.
+On the second evening of your Sydney Itinerary, discover the burgeoning craft beer scene in Sydney’s Inner West suburb of Marrickville.
 The neighborhood is home to more than 10 craft breweries – all of which have tasting rooms where patrons can get a taste of the best Sydney craft beer straight from the source.

-Day 3: Blue Mountains and Darling Harbour
+Day 3: Blue Mountains Day Trip and Darling Harbour Entertainment

 Blue Mountains: A Sydney Day Trip